danielBingham/foresttofarm.org/readme.md

 ## Setting Up a Development Environment

+The first thing you'll need to do after cloning the repository is run ``composer install`` in the repository directory in order to install Laravel's dependencies.
+You may need to install composer and PHP on your machine in order to do so.
+Please see [Composer's website](https://getcomposer.org/) for download and installation instructions.

 The source includes a vagrant file and chef code to provision a full development vm.
 To use it, you'll need to download and install [Vagrant](https://www.vagrantup.com/), the Vagrant